UnitySuperEditor/SuperEditor/README.md

 3. A Super Favorites.

-These three modules are useful tools for almost any Unity project.

-You don't need to switch visual studio or VS Code anymore,because it was created specifically for Unity.

 You just need to drag and drop Super Editor into your project, development projects become a treat.

 ![Tooltip](https://github.com/UnitySuperEditor/SuperEditor/blob/master/Gif%20Tutorials/SuperEditor2.0.0.gif)